BoredApe8461/Coretime-Mock/README.md

 # Simulated Coretime Environment

 The purpose of this directory is to consolidate all the necessary components for testing RegionX functionality in one place.
-This repository offers zombienet scripts, simplifying the process of spinning up the required chains for testing.
+This repository offers  scrits, simplifying the process of spinning up the required chains for testing.

 ### Topology